10maurycy10/10maurycy10.github.io/content/misc/bbd/index.md

 This happens because only every second capacitor holds a sample, with the other just being fully charged.
 As a MOSFET turns on, the next capacitor fully changes the currently holding a sample, moving a charge deficit along the chain.
-A voltage follower can only move current in one direction, but even so, a robust low pass filter is usualy required.
+A voltage follower can only move current in one direction, but even so, a robust low pass filter is usually required.

 I wanted to see how the device was built, so I opened one up and put it under a microscope: